daggy1234/asyncdagpi/docs/library.rst

   client = Client(token, loop=loop, session=session)

-Given Below is All of the methods of the Client.
+Below is all of the methods of the client.

 Client
 ------